yshavit/mdq/README.md

 mdq '- [ ]'
 ```

-mdq is available under the MIT license.
+mdq is available under the Apache 2.0 or MIT licenses, at your option.
 I am open to other permissive licenses, if you have one you prefer.

 # Installation